Electronic Production Letter

 - All full text, whether produced using OCR techniques or extracted from native files, should be loaded as OCR.

 4. Privilege Designations

-Items withheld or redacted pursuant to any assertion of privilege should be so designated, as indicated in the attached Metadata and Bibliographic Information Table in the properties ("Prprties") field.
+Items withheld or redacted pursuant to any assertion of privilege should be so designated in the Summation Database, as indicated in the attached Metadata and Bibliographic Information Table in the properties ("Prpties") field.
 When any privileged document is withheld and is an attachment to another or a larger "family" of documents, its absence due to privilege should be designated accordingly in the "properties" field for its "parent" document and all "sibling" attachments in the family.

 5. Deduplication Methods

 Deduplication should occur both vertically within each custodian and horizontally across custodians.
 Vertical deduplication is crucial with the production of electronic documents from back-up tapes.
 Horizontal deduplication must be done in a manner to preserve and produce information on blind copy (Bcc) recipients of e-mails and other custodians who have the duplicates that will be eliminated from the production.
-An incremental, not cumulative, "custodian append file" should be provided, if Horizontal deduplication is implemented.
 Before doing any deduplication, provide the Division with a written description of the method used to deduplicate (including what information is compared and what hash codes are used) and what is considered a duplicate, and confirm that your approach is acceptable to the Division.
 However, there can be no deduplication of "loose" electronic documents (e.g., presentation slides located on the custodians C: drive) against e-mail attachment versions of those same documents; the integrity of any produced e-mail must be maintained except as limited by any claim of privilege.
 The Division does not agree to any deduplication of hard-copy documents.